nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 pct_never_change = (never_change/len(total_change))*100 #we're using len so we can select the null values
 ```
 47.0% of the hosts never change their price over time.
 In other words, 53% of hosts adjust their prices and take advantage of the calendar to set their rates.

+___
+##  Some recommendations
+- Hosts who have faster response times are likely to have better reviews.
+These hosts should receive bonuses when they manage to answer quickly (within an hour or a few hours tops)
+- Hosts who do not change their prices during peak periods or when demand rises are missing out opportunities.
+It could be intereseting to implement an AI which will help the host adjusting thier rates according to the market dynamic.